☣️ UN 0391 • CLASS 1

 UN 0391 — RDX and HMX mixtures, wetted

-HAZMAT RADIO NOTE — UN 0391 Product: RDX and HMX mixtures, wetted Class 1 / Explosive 1.1D / ERG 112 PPE: Full protective clothing and positive-pressure SCBA required; approach only if absolutely necessary for life safety ISOLATION: ERG 112: Isolate 800m (1/2 mile) in all directions; consider evacuation of 1600m (1 mile) radius if fire or threat of detonation ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 0391 Product: RDX and HMX mixtures, wetted Class 1 / Explosive 1.1D / ERG 112 PPE: No standard PPE protects against blast and fragmentation.
+Use distance, cover, evacuation, SCBA for smoke exposure and EOD/bomb squad support for any approach.
+ISOLATION: ERG 112: Isolate 800m (1/2 mile) in all directions; consider evacuation of 1600m (1 mile) radius if fire or threat of detonation ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.